nineteen-ninety-six/tube-without-translation/README.md

 That's why you can enable the YouTube Data API v3 option (requires your own API key) to handle all titles.
 It will also prevent translation of descriptions in the search page. <br>
 [See the documentation for more infos and get your own API key.](./docs/YT_DATA_API.md)

+If you want to use the [DeArrow](https://github.com/ajayyy/DeArrow) extension alongside this one  [PLEASE CHECK THIS](./docs/DEARROW_SUPPORT.md) to avoid any conflicts.

 ###